 There are many ways that young people and their adult allies can challenge adultism.
-Addressing discrimination against Youth Voice is a challenge that many young people and adult allies should take personally, especially when armed with meaningful strategies for powerful action.
+Addressing discrimination against youth is a challenge that many young people and adult allies should take personally, especially when armed with meaningful strategies for powerful action.
 Following are a few strategies for resisting adultism:

 - Adults should strive to be a role model for other adults.
 Demonstrate in your own conduct and the way you talk that you oppose attitudes and behavior that debase, degrade, inflict injury on or promote animosity against young people of all ages.

 - Youth should get to know your adults, no matter where they are – school, youth programs, the library, everywhere.
 Support those who actually show they care above all about young people, that they have integrity and that they can be objective.

 - Insist that your youth program/classroom/religious community/organization sets high goals and expectations for adults, no matter what positions they are in, where they come from or how much education they have.

 - Carefully examine the media in your community.
 See if it is realistic, democratic, and free of adultist biases.
 If they are not, demand coverage that is.

 - Insist that youth development, educational, and behavior management practices be reviewed for effectiveness.
 These practices reveal what adults do not know, not what they do.

 - Volunteer as an adult ally for a youth program or school.